Aquanty/rtd-hgs/docs/source/index.rst

 #. **nsheet_bot,nsheet_top** Bottom and top sheet numbers.

-Faces flagged as true in the file, that are between the top and bottom sheets (inclusive), and that are not oriented perpendicular to the sheet are chosen.
+| Faces flagged as true in the file, that are between the top and bottom
+  sheets (inclusive), and that are not oriented perpendicular to the sheet are chosen.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Choose faces vertical from am nodes
+| **Choose faces vertical from am nodes**

 #. **filename** Name of the AlgoMesh chosen nodes file